NickNort/nortonn-recipes/README.md

 This is a project I did for my Information Systems class.
+This was made using the SERN stack (SQLite).
 The main focus of the project was database design and implementation, so the UI is kinda scuffed.
 Here's some screenshots:

 <img width="882" height="544" alt="image" src="https://github.com/user-attachments/assets/831ce8be-29cc-4394-b7b5-a6893acf3aa4" />
 <img width="942" height="753" alt="image" src="https://github.com/user-attachments/assets/fce9b558-ec64-4a14-b3f1-ea38cb4ece5d" />